IBM Watson Logo from IBM

-Well, Watson beat human its human competitors on Jeopardy, but I think the challenge Ken Jennings gave to IBM today sums up the one-trick pony aspect of Watson: Let put it on Dancing with the Stars to see what it can really do.
+Well, Watson beat (NPR) human its human competitors on Jeopardy, but I think the challenge Ken Jennings gave to IBM today sums up the one-trick pony aspect of Watson: Let put it on Dancing with the Stars to see what it can really do.

 Watson is an interesting advance, but it is not a universal one.
 Some of Watson’s wrong answers were indeed very poor choices.
-Like the researchers working on Darpa’s Urban Challenge (and its previous desert version) little tweaks are made to algorithms and sensors to optimize the device for the terrain or knowledge required to meet the challenge.
-A very different approach than human learning.
-For the most part, these machines have very limited ability to learn on their own, and when they do learn, the domain is very constrained.
-Watson could have its performance improved and be even more impressive, but even more impressive at Jeopardy, and not much else.
+Like the researchers working on Darpa’s Urban Challenge (and its previous desert version), little tweaks are made to algorithms and sensors to optimize the device for the terrain or knowledge required to meet the challenge.
+It is a very different approach than human learning.
+Mostly, these machines have very limited ability to learn independently, and when they do learn, the domain is very constrained.
+Watson could have improved its performance and be even more impressive, but even more impressive at Jeopardy and not much else.

 Watson may well become the grandfather of a great answer machine in the sky, providing facts and figures faster than Google, but it still won’t be able to tell me the best source of knowledge about something or help me figure out what I really want to ask it.
 Those skills are entirely different from Watson’s current algorithms, as are voice understanding and penmanship.